Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have become central to a wide range of applications, from content generation to complex problem-solving \citep{10.1145/3744746}.
-LLMs are now used in most tasks in Natural Language Processing (NLP), such as Conversational Agents \citep{10.5555/3600270.3602281, wang-etal-2023-self-instruct, zhang-etal-2020-dialogpt}, Content Generation \citep{madotto-etal-2020-plug}, Code Generation \citep{islam-etal-2024-mapcoder}, Content Analysis \citep{kocmi-federmann-2023-large}, Fact Checking \citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}, etc. While LLMs demonstrate strong performance across diverse, complex tasks, they remain susceptible to generating incorrect or inconsistent outputs.
-Recent work on Test-Time Scaling (TTS) methods has shown that allowing models to generate and evaluate multiple candidate responses at inference time can improve output quality and reliability significantly \citep{10.5555/3666122.3666639, 10.5555/3600270.3602070}.
+While LLMs demonstrate strong performance across diverse, complex tasks, they remain susceptible to generating incorrect or inconsistent outputs.
+As a potential strategy for improvement, recent work on Test-Time Scaling (TTS) methods has shown that allowing models to generate and evaluate multiple candidate responses at inference time can improve output quality and reliability significantly \citep{10.5555/3666122.3666639, 10.5555/3600270.3602070}.
 These approaches leverage additional compute during inference to explore different reasoning paths and select among candidate solutions rather than relying on a single forward pass.
-TTS methods range from efficient sampling-based methods such as Best-of-$N$ selection \citep{cobbe2021trainingverifierssolvemath}, where multiple independent responses are generated and filtered according to consistency or scoring criteria, to structured prompting methods that guide the model to decompose problems systematically \citep{10.5555/3600270.3602070,10.5555/3666122.3666639} and explore multiple reasoning paths in a tree structure.
-More sophisticated approaches frame inference as search over a solution space of candidates.
+TTS methods range from efficient sampling-based methods such as Best-of-$N$ selection \citep{cobbe2021trainingverifierssolvemath}, where multiple independent responses are generated and filtered according to consistency or scoring criteria, to structured prompting methods that guide the model to decompose problems systematically \citep{10.5555/3600270.3602070,10.5555/3666122.3666639} More sophisticated approaches frame inference as \textit{search} over a solution space of \textit{candidates}.
 For instance, recent work has adapted Monte Carlo Tree Search (MCTS) \citep{coulom2006efficient,gao2024interpretablecontrastivemontecarlo, inoue2025wider} to guide LLM reasoning by treating generation as sequential decision-making, enabling systematic exploration and backtracking through potential solution paths.